guirgouveia/devops-stack/kubernetes/README.md

 ## Resources

-The templates contain the following Kubernetes resources:
+The manifests contain the following Kubernetes resources:

-- [Namespace](./templates/namespace.yaml): The namespace where the application will be deployed.
+- [Namespace](./manifests/namespace.yaml): The namespace where the application will be deployed.
-- [Deployment](./templates/deployment.yaml): The deployment of the application.
+- [Deployment](./manifests/deployment.yaml): The deployment of the application.
-- [Service](./templates/service.yaml): The service that exposes the application.
+- [Service](./manifests/service.yaml): The service that exposes the application.
-- [Ingress](./templates/ingress.yaml): The ingress that exposes the application to the outside world.
+- [Ingress](./manifests/ingress.yaml): The ingress that exposes the application to the outside world.
-- [Secret](./templates/secret.yaml): The secret of the application.
+- [Secret](./manifests/secret.yaml): The secret of the application.
-- [ConfigMap](./templates/configmap.yaml): The configuration of the application.
+- [ConfigMap](./manifests/configmap.yaml): The configuration of the application.
-- [PersistentVolumeClaim](./templates/persistentvolumeclaim.yaml): The persistent volume claim of the application.
+- [PersistentVolumeClaim](./manifests/persistentvolumeclaim.yaml): The persistent volume claim of the application.
-- [Job](./templates/job.yaml): The job that runs the database migrations.
+- [Job](./manifests/job.yaml): The job that runs the database migrations.
-- [CronJob](./templates/cronjob.yaml): The cron job that runs the database backups.
+- [CronJob](./manifests/cronjob.yaml): The cron job that runs the database backups.
-- [HorizontalPodAutoscaler](./templates/horizontalpodautoscaler.yaml): The horizontal pod autoscaler that scales the application based on CPU usage.
+- [HorizontalPodAutoscaler](./manifests/horizontalpodautoscaler.yaml): The horizontal pod autoscaler that scales the application based on CPU usage.
-- [PodDisruptionBudget](./templates/poddisruptionbudget.yaml): The pod disruption budget that ensures that at least one pod is available at all times.
+- [PodDisruptionBudget](./manifests/poddisruptionbudget.yaml): The pod disruption budget that ensures that at least one pod is available at all times.
-- [NetworkPolicy](./templates/networkpolicy.yaml): The network policy that restricts access to the application.
+- [NetworkPolicy](./manifests/networkpolicy.yaml): The network policy that restricts access to the application.
-- [PodSecurityPolicy](./templates/podsecuritypolicy.yaml): The pod security policy that restricts the privileges of the application.
+- [PodSecurityPolicy](./manifests/podsecuritypolicy.yaml): The pod security policy that restricts the privileges of the application.
-- [Role](./templates/role.yaml): The role that defines the permissions of the application.
+- [Role](./manifests/role.yaml): The role that defines the permissions of the application.
-- [RoleBinding](./templates/rolebinding.yaml): The role binding that binds the role to the service account.
+- [RoleBinding](./manifests/rolebinding.yaml): The role binding that binds the role to the service account.
-- [ServiceAccount](./templates/serviceaccount.yaml): The service account that is used by the application.
+- [ServiceAccount](./manifests/serviceaccount.yaml): The service account that is used by the application.
-- [PodSecurityPolicy](./templates/podsecuritypolicy.yaml): The pod security policy that restricts the privileges of the application.
+- [PodSecurityPolicy](./manifests/podsecuritypolicy.yaml): The pod security policy that restricts the privileges of the application.

 The Deployment uses the Docker image built in the previous step and includes a [readiness/liveness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/), a [pre-stop hook](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/), and an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) that sleeps for 30 seconds before the application starts, to ensure that the MySQL database is ready before the application starts.